ellism112/deep-learning-challenge/Report.md

 ## Overview of the Analysis

-The purpose of this project was to create a tool for the nonprofit foundation, Alphabet Soup, that can assist in selecting the applicants for funding with the best chance of success in their ventures.
+The purpose of this project was to create a tool for nonprofit foundation, Alphabet Soup, that can assist in selecting the applicants for funding with the best chance of success in their ventures.

 ## Results